-The U.S. Environmental Protection Agency (USEPA) (Regions 4 and 6) regulates all waste streams generated from offshore oil and gas activities.
+USEPA Regions 4 and 6 regulate all waste streams generated from offshore oil and gas activities.
 Section 403 of the Clean Water Act requires that National Pollutant Discharge Elimination System (NPDES) permits be issued for discharges to the territorial seas (baseline to 3 mi [5 km]), the contiguous zone, and the ocean in compliance with USEPA's regulations for preventing unreasonable degradation of the receiving waters.
 Water Quality Standards consist of the waterbody's designated uses, water quality criteria to protect those uses and to determine if they are being attained, and antidegradation policies to help protect high-quality waterbodies.
 Discharges from offshore activities near State water boundaries must comply with all applicable State Water Quality Standards.
 In general, waste streams that can be discharged overboard include water-based drilling fluids and drill cuttings, synthetic-based fluid-wetted drill cuttings, cement slurries, various treated waters and sanitary wastes, and uncontaminated freshwater and saltwater provided they meet the criteria of the applicable NPDES permit.

 Discharged water may not cause a sheen on the water surface, and the oil/grease concentration may not exceed 42 mg/L daily maximum, or 29 mg/L monthly average.
 The discharge must also be characterized for toxicity.
-The NPDES permits require no discharge within 1,000 m (3,281 ft) of an area of biological concern.
-Region 4 also requires no discharge within 1,000 m (3,281 ft) of any federally designated dredged material ocean disposal site.
+The NPDES permits require no discharge within 3,281 ft (1,000 m) of an area of biological concern.
+Region 4 also requires no discharge within 3,281 ft (1,000 m) of any federally designated dredged material ocean disposal site.